Ai Job Search Tools Comparison

 What every AI job search tool hides from you

 2. Most "AI" labels hide a 2022-era model.
 The marketing says "AI-powered."
 The actual model behind the resume rewriter or matching engine matters more than the brand badge.
 Jobhire and AIApply disclose their model (ChatGPT 5.x in 2026).
 Several others in this list don't disclose the model version at all.
 Ask before subscribing.
-A 3-year-old model is the difference between a usable cover letter and a cliché.
+A 3-year-old model is the difference between a usable cover letter and a cliche.

 3. Your data lives in 3 to 5 vendor systems at once.
-The typical 2026 job seeker stacks tools: resume in one product, applications via an autopilot, recruiter notes in another tracker.
+The typical 2026 job seeker stacks AI tools: resume in one product, applications via an autopilot, recruiter notes in another tracker.
 Every paste of your work history multiplies the privacy surface.
 EU-registered vendors sit under GDPR by default.
 Most US-registered vendors don't.
 Read each privacy policy before uploading, especially if you're job-hunting confidentially.

 4. Free tiers are tuned to cap at "feels-useful but won't get you hired alone."
 Free plans (Teal, LoopCV Basic, Careerflow) are genuine entry points, but they cap at the volume where the search actually starts to work.
 A 10-applications-per-month free tier teaches you the workflow.
 It won't end the search alone.
 Plan to spend $30 to $70 per month total once the search is real.